 Almond Milk – So long as you don’t have a nut allergy, almond milk is a great substitute.
-It may give the pastry a hint of nutty flavor, but will ensure that the golden-brown hue is there.
-Rice and soy milks can also be used, but again may alter the flavor of your product.
+It may give the pastry a hint of nutty flavor but will ensure that the golden-brown hue is there.
+Rice and soy milk can also be used, but again may alter the flavor of your product.

 The substitute you use here can make a massive difference to your product, as common milk substitutes can have identifying flavors.
 The thickness of your substitute may also change the outcome of your croissants.

-Soy Milk – Soy milk is extremely popular, and has a similar consistency to cow’s milk.
+Soy Milk – Soy milk is trendy and has a similar consistency to cow’s milk.
 The flavor is not too strong, meaning this will aid your croissants in staying close to their original taste.

 Almond Milk – If you like the nutty taste, almond milk is the perfect substitute for vegan-friendly, homemade croissants.
 You can also save time and money by using this both within the dough itself and as a glaze.
 You could also go one step further and include chopped or ground almonds on top for a truly nutty taste.

 Water – If you don’t have, or like, any of the milk substitutes, then it is possible to replace them with water.
-This will also help to increase the healthiness of the product through removing calories.
-By no means does this make them healthy though.
+This will also help to increase the healthiness of the product by removing calories.
+By no means does this make them healthy, though.

 The buttery taste and texture are a staple part of the croissant.
-They are normally described as being a buttery pastry.
+They are normally described as buttery pastries.
 It is important that you keep this texture and, if possible, taste.

 Due to the importance of the butter, and people’s different tastes, this substitution may need to be amended both in amounts and which product you use until you find one that makes them taste nice for you.

-Coconut Oil – This may give your croissants a slightly altered flavor, but can still be successful.
-It also may be slightly healthier than the other options, due to a lack of processed ingredients.
-The downside here is that, while the oil helps the pastry retain its moisture, you may find that your layers aren’t as defined.
+Coconut Oil – This may give your croissants a slightly altered flavor, but it can still be successful.
+It also may be slightly healthier than the other options due to a lack of processed ingredients.
+The downside here is that while the oil helps the pastry retain its moisture, you may find that your layers aren’t as defined.
 Overall, this shouldn’t affect the end result too much, especially if you are going for taste rather than look.